wulfsberg/angular-material-kickstart/README.md

 `material` is the [Angular implementation](https://material.angular.io/) of [Google's Material Design](https://material.io/guidelines/) and provides some elegant standard components.

+`cdk` is the Angular Component Development Kit, an underlying part of the Material project.

 `animations` is separate from the Angular core to minimize the size for projects which do not need it, but it is needed for Material.